Everest Base Camp Trek in November – A Complete Guide

 How To Train For The Everest Base Camp Trek

-As a result, Everest Base Camp’s temperature month has a series of freezing nights and the threat of mountain sickness.
+As a result, Everest Base Camp's temperature in the month has a series of freezing nights and the threat of mountain sickness.
 This is probably why there has been a lot of interest in the Everest base camp packing list or kits these days.

 Overview of the Everest Base Camp Trek Route

 The duration of the Everest Base Camp trek is generally around two weeks.
-The starting point and the closest airport is Lukla, a small town situated up in the mountains.
+The starting point and the closest airport are Lukla, a small town situated up in the mountains.
 From there, the trek begins.
 The route leaves Lukla and heads into the verdant highlands and, more intriguingly, into charming Sherpa settlements, where you can taste the local way of life.

 The Everest Base Camp Trek is generally considered the Annapurna Base Camp Trek due to its higher altitude of 5,364 meters, which increases the risk of altitude sickness and involves more rugged terrain.